n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/nodes.md

 ---
-title: Managing Nodes
+title: Nodes environment variables
 description: Environment variable to configure nodes management in self-hosted n8n instance.
 contentType: reference
+tags:
+  - environment variables
 hide:
   - toc
+  - tags
 ---

-# Nodes
+# Nodes environment variables

 This section outlines the environment variables configuration options for managing nodes in n8n, including specifying which nodes to load or exclude, importing built-in or external modules in the Code node and enabling community nodes.